 Suicide is the biggest killer of young people under 35.

 ...
 And the list goes on.

 Unfortunately (in most cases), teachers are not mental health experts.
 Although they have to adhere to Keeping Children Safe in Education/child protection regulations and guidance, they are not necessarily equipped to detect and manage mental health problems.
-Back in January, Prime Minister Theresa May promised to "roll out mental health support to every school in the country," with the hope to have at least one teacher in every school trained in mental health first aid by September 2019.
+Back in January, promises were made to "roll out mental health support to every school in the country," with the hope to have at least one teacher in every school trained in mental health first aid by September 2019.
 However, with no definite answer as to where the funding for this is coming from, schools remain reliant on their ever-dwindling budgets and the very little time they have in an already stretched working day to search for appropriate and impactful solutions.

 While I am certainly no psychologist (for want of a few more qualifications!), I am an avid supporter of any organisation that aims to improve psychological wellbeing - as well as being a copywriter for Sprint Education!
 I'm therefore really glad to be taking this blog opportunity to share my 5 top tips on creating outstanding copy to successfully market your mental health provision to schools and teachers (don’t be disheartened if this isn't your department, though - the following tips work just as well for other products and services)!

 5 top tips for successfully marketing your mental health provision to schools